SoftUni-Internal/interactive-content/EN/04-Exam-Preparation/01-Problem.md

 | | Successful registrations: 1 |

 ### Comment
-- We have 3 input lines to check.
+- We have 3 input lines to check
-- The first one follows the rules and is valid.
+- The first one follows the rules and is valid
-- The second one doesn't because the password doesn’t end with a digit.
+- The second one doesn't because the password doesn't end with a digit
-- The third one is not valid because the password is too short.
+- The third one is not valid because the password is too short

 ### Example
 | **Input** | **Output** |